prithiksha23/PRODIGY_ML_02/README.md

-this code is implemented to create a K-means clustering algorithm to group customers of a retail store based on their purchase history. here i have used following libraries and packages for creating k-means clustering algorithm:
+This code is implemented to create a K-means clustering algorithm to group customers of a retail store based on their purchase history.
+Here i have used following libraries and packages for creating k-means clustering algorithm:
   - pandas for dataframe
   - numpy for numerical opertaions
   - matplotlib for visulaization